Tagatose: Production

 Tagatose is a natural sweetener present in only small amounts in fruits, cacao, and dairy products.
 Starting with lactose, which is hydrolyzed to glucose and galactose, tagatose can then be produced commercially from the resulting galactose.
 The galactose is isomerized under alkaline conditions to D-tagatose by calcium hydroxide.
 Under conditions employed for a Meerwein-Ponndorf-Verley reduction, the tetra-O-benzyl galactose converts to tetra-O-benzyltagatose.
 Hydrogenolysis removes the four benzyl groups, leaving tagatose.

 Tagatose also can be made from starch or maltodextrin via an enzymatic cascade reaction.
 The process to produce tagatose powder may soon involve spray drying.

 Development as a sweetener

 D-Tagatose was proposed as a sweetener by Gilbert Levin, after unsuccessful attempts to market L-glucose for that application.
 He patented an inexpensive method to make tagatose in 1988.
-The low food calorie contents is due to its resemblance to L-fructose.
+The low food calorie content is due to its resemblance to L-fructose.

 Safety and function

 The United States Food and Drug Administration approved tagatose as a food additive in October 2003 and designated it as generally recognized as safe.
 The Korea Food & Drug Administration approved tagatose as health functional food for antihyperglycemic effect.
-European Food Safety Authority approved tagatose as novel food and novel food ingredient.
-New Zealand, and Australia have also approved tagatose for human consumption.
+The European Food Safety Authority approved tagatose as novel food and novel food ingredient.
+New Zealand and Australia have also approved tagatose for human consumption.